Sara-Dimovska/Quiz-App/README.md

 # Quiz-App
 Android application 1 from the book "The Big Nerd Ranch guide"

-throughout building this first apps I have learned about:
+building this app included knowledge of:

 - activity lifecycles
 - handling listeners